-Optional Redemption at Par.
-The Series 2017C Bonds are subject to redemption, at the option of the University, in whole or in part on any date not earlier than March 1, 2117 (6 months prior to the maturity date of the Series 2017C Bonds), upon payment of a redemption price equal to 100% of the principal amount to be redeemed, plus accrued interest to the redemption date.
+Optional Redemption.
+The Series 2018 Bonds are subject to redemption, at the option of the University, in whole or in part, on any date not earlier than August 1, 2028, upon payment of a redemption price equal to 100% of the principal amount of the Series 2018 Bonds to be redeemed, plus interest accrued to the redemption date.